-Guru-based portfolios: For each of our 12 guru strategies, we offer a 10 or 20 stock model portfolio.
-Both portfolios are offered for three rebalancing periods: monthly, quarterly or annual.
+Guru-based portfolios: For each of our 22 guru strategies, we offer a 10 or 20 stock model portfolio.
+Both portfolios are offered for four rebalancing periods: monthly, quarterly, annual and tax efficient.

 Consensus portfolios: Portfolios that draw from all of our guru strategies are our consensus portfolios.
 They are a consensus of all of the individual guru strategies.
 Probably the most widely followed of all of our portfolios is one of our consensus portfolios, the Validea Hot List portfolio.

 Our tax efficient rebalancing system has two goals.
 The first is to hold winning positions at least a year to benefit from the favorable tax treatment that long-term gains receive (for those investors who invest via taxable accounts and are subject to differences between long- and short-term tax rates).
 The second is to substantially reduce turnover in our portfolios, while still utilizing monthly rebalancing.
 Our tax efficient portfolios are rebalanced monthly, but typically only have one third of the turnover of our standard monthly rebalanced models.
 The tax efficient portfolios are only available to subscribers to Validea Professional.

 The Validea Hot List model portfolio is based on a proprietary system we have developed that combines all of the guru strategies on our site.
 The system looks for the stocks with the most combined interest from our 22 strategies, but with a twist.
 The twist is that we weight the strategies with the best historical risk-adjusted performance more heavily in our Hot List scoring system.
 The result is a portfolio of the stocks with the most combined interest from our strategies with the best historical risk-adjusted performance.